Grinti123/tulicencia-react/src/components/ui/README.md

 import { Button, InputForm, Header, Footer, NewProcedure } from '../../components';
 ```

+### Component Usage Across Application Sections

+UI components should be used consistently across all parts of the application:

+1. **Procedure Pages** - Use InputForm for all form fields, Button for navigation, etc.
+2. **Dashboard Components** - Use the same UI components in dashboard sections like Profile, UpdatePassword, etc.
+3. **Authentication Pages** - Maintain the same UI component usage in login, registration, and password reset forms
+4. **Public Pages** - Use consistent components in landing pages and informational sections

+This ensures a seamless user experience and simplifies maintenance.
+For example, all form inputs throughout the application (whether in procedure pages, dashboard profile settings, or registration forms) should use the InputForm component instead of basic HTML inputs.

 ### Form Fields

 Always use the `InputForm` component for form fields instead of basic HTML inputs: